ryangomberg/ryangomberg/README.md

 [Undergraduate Work/Projects](https://ryangomberg.github.io/ryangomberg/Experience.html)
 [Resume (Updated June 2025)](https://ryangomberg.github.io/ryangomberg/RyanGombergResumeJune2025.pdf)

 Welcome to my webpage!
-I am an Undergraduate Applied/Computational Mathematics Major at UC Irvine, graduating June 2025.
+I recently graduated with a Bachelors Degree in Applied and Computational Mathematics at UC Irvine.
 Refer to the above links for my resume and work/projects!

 My current interests are in Data Science/Machine Learning and Finance!
 With a strong foundation in applied mathematics and hands-on experience in machine learning (through academic projects), I bring both analytical rigor and practical coding ability to team-based projects.
 I am eager to leverage academic experience and contribute to impactful work in a professional environment.